 Parrots That Mimic

-For example, you may say, “What’s up?” to your parrot every time you enter your home.
+You may say, “What’s up?” to your parrot every time you enter your home.
 The parrot may begin imitating you.
-However, it isn’t actually asking how you feel.
+However, it isn’t asking how you feel.
 It just associates the phrase “What’s up?” with you entering the room.

-Many parrot owners think they’ve trained their birds to actually “talk” like we do.
-However, they are actually just conditioning their bird to associate certain words with certain situations and phrases.
+Many owners think they’ve trained their birds to talk.
+However, they are just conditioning their parrot to associate certain words with situations and phrases.

 Parrots That Speak